 If you wish to use a different auditor, please contact firstname.lastname@example.org for approval.

-Final applications are sent to the Inland Revenue Department (IRD) for verification against the applicant’s tax records and to an Independent Consultant for assessment of QNZPE.
-The application is then presented to the NZSPG Panel for approval.
+Final applications are sent to the Inland Revenue Department (IRD) for review against the applicant’s tax records, and to an Independent Consultant for assessment of QNZPE.
+The application is then presented to the Rebate Panel for approval.

 The Final application process takes up to three months.
 Once approved, payment is generally made within 10 business days once an invoice is submitted to the New Zealand Film Commission.